 Is there free will? (see of Freedom and Free Will).
 Yes, but not in a traditional sense.
 The conventional wisdom is that we are free agents of our actions (with some exceptions) hence we are responsible for them.
-No, and Yes: no – we are not free agents and yes – we are responsible.
-The reasoning behind not being free agent goes like that: any decision of ours has two parts, deterministic and random.
+No, and Yes: no – we are not free agents, and yes – we are responsible.
+The reasoning behind not being a free agent goes like that: any decision of ours has two parts, deterministic and random.
 The deterministic part is all the events and conditions prior to that decision.
-Some of these are external to us (not our responsibility), some are authored by us.
+Some of these are external to us (not our responsibility), and some are authored by us.
 Although the latter seems to be our responsibility, they are products of our history which goes down to baby age which is just genetics and conditions provided by our parents, again – not our personal responsibility.
-So as a whole we are not responsible for the deterministic part.
+So as a whole, we are not responsible for the deterministic part.
 The random part is part of the randomness of nature down to the quantum level – out of our control and responsibility.
 As a result, we are not free agents of our decisions.